 A modest power boost will be bolstered by the fact that the new Focus is up to 88kg lighter than the old car; and even with the ST’s heavier, larger-capacity engine, weight savings should still be apparent.
 The Focus ST will initially be offered solely with a manual gearbox, but an automatic version is also under development for both petrol and diesel cars.

-It will be the fastest mainstream model in Ford’s range (beneath the Mustang) until the next Focus RS arrives in 2020, using 48V hybrid technology to offer around 400bhp.
-The petrol ST will also be joined by a Golf GTD-rivalling diesel variant later in the year, despite a Europe-wide decline in the sales of oilburners.
-That looks likely to use Ford’s latest 2.0-litre unit developing more than the 182bhp of the previous ST diesel, possibly making use of the twin-turbocharged version found in the range-topping Mondeo and Edge.
+It will be the fastest mainstream model in Ford’s range (beneath the Ford Mustang) until the next Focus RS arrives in 2020, using 48V hybrid technology to offer around 400bhp.
+The petrol ST will also be joined by a Volkswagen Golf GTD-rivalling diesel variant later in the year, despite a Europe-wide decline in the sales of oilburners.
+That looks likely to use Ford’s latest 2.0-litre unit developing more than the 182bhp of the previous ST diesel, possibly making use of the twin-turbocharged version found in the range-topping Ford Mondeo and Ford Edge.